StevenBlack/intl/readme.md

 digits to the left of the decimal point.

-**Internationalization Gotcha**: throughout most of North America, the separator character is ",", but in most countries of the world, the separator character is ".".
+**Internationalization Gotcha**: throughout most of North America, the separator character is `","`, but in most countries of the world, the separator character is `"."`.

 ### `SET SYSFORMATS ON | OFF`

-SET SYSFORMATS specifies if vfp system settings are updated with the current Windows system settings.
+`SET SYSFORMATS` specifies if VFP system settings are updated with the current Windows system settings.

-**Internationalization Gotcha:** by default the vfp system settings are not updated when the Windows system settings are changed.
+**Internationalization Gotcha:** by default the VFP system settings are not updated when the Windows system settings are changed.

 The Windows system settings are specified in International option of the Windows Control Panel.
-When SET SYSFORMATS is ON, the following SET commands can be used to override the current system settings.
-However, changing the Windows system settings when SET SYSFORMATS is ON overrides these SET commands.
+When `SET SYSFORMATS` is `ON`, the following `SET` commands can be used to override the current system settings.
+However, changing the Windows system settings when SET SYSFORMATS is ON overrides these `SET` commands.

-When vfp is started, the Visual FoxPro system settings are the default settings of these SET commands.
-To use the Windows system settings when vfp is started, place the following line in your vfp CONFIG.FPW configuration file:
+When VFP is started, the Visual FoxPro system settings are the default settings of these `SET` commands.
+To use the Windows system settings when VFP is started, place the following line in your VFP CONFIG.FPW configuration file:

 ```